After owning for several months, I wanted to share my Sense Flex Energy Monitor Review.

 What is it?

-Sense Home Monitoring gives you real-time information regarding your electrical consumption.
+Sense Home Energy Monitor gives you real-time information regarding your electrical consumption.
 Sense monitoring takes advantage of the fact that every electrical device has its unique signature.

 When you turn on an electrical device in your home, the device will capture the signature then Sense will analyze and compares against a database.
 A simplistic overview, I know, but it is a lot harder than it sounds.
 False or duplicate identification of devices does occur and will be annoying at the beginning.